3. Color maps and transfer functions

 select the control point and then type the Delete key.
 Note that the mouse pointer

-you can rescale the entire transfer function to move the control
+function.
+You can also rescale the entire transfer function to move the control

 points, as is explained later.

 In the opacity transfer function widget, you can move the control points vertically to control the opacity value associated with that control point.
-In the color transfer function widget, you can double click on the control point to pop up a color chooser widget to set the color associated with that control point.
+In the color transfer function widget, you can select the control point and then type the Enter or Return key to pop up a color chooser dialog to set the color associated with that control point.

 The combo box at the top of the transfer function editor is used to quickly switch between the